 We are taxed as a RIC under the Code.
-Generally, a RIC is entitled to deduct distributions it pays to its shareholders from its income to determine "taxable income."
+Generally, a RIC is entitled to deduct dividends it pays to its shareholders from its income to determine "taxable income."
 Taxable income includes our taxable interest, dividend and fee income, and taxable net capital gains.
 Taxable income generally differs from net income for financial reporting purposes due to temporary and permanent differences in the recognition of income and expenses, and generally excludes net unrealized appreciation or depreciation, as gains or losses are not included in taxable income until they are realized.
 In addition, gains realized for financial reporting purposes may differ from gains included in taxable income as a result of our election to recognize gains using installment sale treatment, which generally results in the deferment of gains for tax purposes until notes or other amounts, including amounts held in escrow, received as consideration from the sale of investments are collected in cash.
-Taxable income includes non-cash income, such as changes in accrued and reinvested interest and dividends, which includes contractual PIK interest, and the amortization of discounts and fees and may include passive gains and losses from certain portfolio companies.
+Taxable income includes non-cash income, such as changes in accrued and reinvested interest and dividends, which includes contractual PIK interest, and the amortization of discounts and fees.
 Cash collections of income resulting from contractual PIK interest and dividends or the amortization of discounts and fees generally occur upon the repayment of the loans or debt securities that include such items.
-Non-cash taxable income is reduced by non-cash expenses, such as realized losses and depreciation, and amortization expense.
+Non-cash taxable income is reduced by non-cash expenses, such as realized losses and depreciation, and amortization expenses.

-Our board of directors maintains a variable distribution policy with the objective of distributing four quarterly distributions in an amount not less than 90 - 100% of our taxable quarterly income or potential annual income for a particular year.
-In addition, at the end of the year, we may also pay an additional special distribution, or fifth distribution, such that we may distribute approximately all of our annual taxable income in the year it was earned, while maintaining the option to spill over our excess taxable income to a following year.
+Our board of directors maintains a variable dividend policy with the objective of distributing four quarterly distributions in an amount not less than 90 - 100% of our taxable quarterly income or potential annual income for a particular year.
+In addition, at the end of the year, we may also pay an additional special dividend, or fifth dividend, such that we may distribute approximately all of our annual taxable income in the year it was earned, while maintaining the option to spill over our excess taxable income to a following year.